CNRS-DSI-Dev/user_files_restore/README.md

 A command line script is provided, allowing to delete the old entries in the table `oc_userfiles_restore`.

-You need to set a key in config.php, to set the number of days you want to keep closed requests in database.
+You need to set a key in `config.php`, to set the number of days you want to keep closed requests in database.

 ```php
  'ufr_clean_delay' => 30,
 ```

+Without this key in `config.php`, the delay will be set to `7`.

 To clean the `oc_user_files_restore` table, use